PotassiumIon/instagram_scraper/README.md

 **If a prompt appears asking to specify the download location of the json file manually name the file somethign random and save it**

 All the json files will be saved to your downloads folder

-***LIFE HACKS***

-Close the device toolbar by pressing Ctrl + Shift + M

-Enlarge the console window by dragging the left side of the window left until the feeds icon shows up in the screen instead of an image grid

-Click and hold the left mouse button near the bottom of the scrollbar and right click without letting go

-Now you can let go and if you don't interact with the browser this should scroll indefinitely

-***

 Create a new folder called inputs